-I am really pleased to have been re-elected as a second-term Councillor in the November, 2014 election!
-There is much for our Council to do in the next term and we're fortunate to have re-elected an experienced Mayor and Councillors that bring continuity to enable us to 'hit the ground running'!
+I am really pleased to have been re-elected as a third-term Councillor in the October, 2018 election!
+With a healthy mix of new and returning faces to Council, there is much for our new Council to do in the next term.

 In terms of my background, I grew-up in Calgary where I completed school before moving to Edmonton where I obtained a BSc in Forestry from U of A. After graduating, I spent the first 16 years of my career with the Alberta Forest Service in several postings around the province.
 During that time I was fortunate to have an opportunity to return to university and completed a Master’s degree in Forestry (Wilderness Management) from Colorado State University.

 I moved with my young family to Invermere in 1992 to assume an Operations Manager position with the former Invermere Forest District, BC Forest Service.
 I held that position from 1992 through 2006 and was ultimately responsible for the East Kootenay region.
 In 2006, I moved into a newly created position as the Provincial Manager for the Ecosystem Restoration Program also with the BC Forest Service.
 Following 35 years in government, I retired from the Forest Service in April, 2011.
 I had a great, varied and rewarding career working with many outstanding staff in East Kootenays and throughout the province over the years that I am deeply thankful for!
 In retirement, I have continued to take on interesting natural resource related contracts and Board positions around the province.